 The shunt lounge

 The Shunt Lounge was open for 4 years, hosted 1,000 artists and welcomed an audience of half a million.
 It was managed and curated by the Shunt collective of artists.
-I created work specifically for the Lounge, shared the curation of the programme, and collaborated on the overall vision and running of the project.

 A music, art and performance space that occupied the vaults beneath London Bridge from 2006 to 2010.
 Founded by a collective of artists, for four years it played host to all manner of weird and wonderful performances: theatre and dance, art installations, film screenings, bands and DJs, all tied together with an undercurrent of wild abandon.
 Along with providing a unique location in which to showcase performance of all kinds, something in the nature of the venue fed into the hedonistic tendency: it was as if the visiting crowds, descending into a space that existed physically outside the confines of everyday life, felt themselves exempted from its rules.